 do so without a signed model release and valuable compensation paid to the person pictured.

 So, here're the rules: Okay to photograph person in public.
 Okay to show photograph.
 Okay to use photo for art and editorial (magazine/newpaper) use.
 Not okay to shoot on private property and where a subject has a reasonable expectation of privacy.
-Not okay to shoot in the ladies locker room at the Four Seasons Hotel or to sell any of the images for any commercial use with "express" permission (hopefully backed up by a model release.)
+Not okay to shoot in the ladies locker room at the Four Seasons Hotel or to sell any of the images for any commercial use without "express" permission (hopefully backed up by a model release.)

 So, how do I shoot in the streets?
 In the case of Eeyore's Birthday Party I walk thru the crowd of people in costumes.
 If I see one I like I walk up to them and say, directly, "I love your costume.
 Can I take a photograph?"
 Usually they say "yes."
 If they say no I walk away.
 I'm not there covering news and I don't think I have a right to violate the whole social contract against harassment just to please my artistic inclinations of the moment.